lechuk47/ghcontrib/README.md

 ![Rollout](docs/Rollout.jpg)

 # Other Considerations
  * I used this arquitecture becase I think the serverless approach of AWS really fits very well for system requirements.
 Other ways with a more cloud agnostic components could be defined for this system, such as deploy the docker image into any kubernetes cluster.
+The strategies described, could be implemented with other stacks also.
  * The caching strategy described could be improved with other cache systems.
 Caching user details on Redis (or other key-value storages) will save a lot of api requests to Github